 Optional types can be explicitly created using the Optional constructor.
 Given a value x of type X, an optional X? value can be created using Optional(x).

-The value can be tested against nil to find out whether it contains a value and then unwrapped with opt!, for example:
+The value can be tested against nil to find out whether it contains a value and then unpacked with opt!.